Virginia Fair Housing Act: an Overview

 Landlords can avoid this by doing the following.

-- Create uniform policies to handle maintenance requests.
-You may also want to provide basic FHA training to your maintenance team.
+• Create uniform policies to handle maintenance requests.
+You may also want to provide basic Fair Housing Act training to your maintenance team.

-- Make reasonable accommodations and modifications to residents living with either a mental or physical disability
+• Make reasonable accommodations and modifications to residents living with either mental or physical disabilities such as allowing an assistance animal.

-- Be careful of what you say.
+• Be careful of what you say.
 It can be impossible to know whether you’re talking to a prospect or a fair housing tester.
-Be careful, for instance, not to tell an applicant that a vacancy is filled when it actually isn’t.
+Be careful, for instance, not to tell an applicant that a vacancy is filled when it actually isn’t or that rent is higher or lower than it actually is.

 Bottom Line